zariacs/the-disappearing-diary/README.md

-# journal
+# Destroy My Journal

-I always want to write journal entries without the risk of other people being able to somehow see it.
+I want to write journal entries without the risk of other people being able to somehow see it.
 This is a web application being developed to allow me (or anyone) to fully flesh out and write a journal entry, letter, or other piece of writing and then destroy it, without it being saved anywhere, while still being a satisfying and fulfulling (and perhaps slightly melodramatic) journaling experience.

-This is a work in progress!
+This is a work in progress.
 Began on May 9, 2023

 Deployed on <a href="https://destroy-my-journal.netlify.app/">Netlify</a>